-Inspect the seal housing O-rings (supplied) for dirt, damage or other conditions which might cause leaks. ☐ Generously lubricate the O-rings with oil prior to assembly, then insert them into the grooves of the seal housing.
+are the grooves and airway of the seal housing are clean from any contaminants (e.g. water, dirt, metal filings, etc.). the seal housing O-rings (supplied) for dirt, damage or inditions which might cause leaks. usly lubricate the O-rings with oil prior to assembly, then em into the grooves of the seal housing.
 NOTE: When assembling the O-rings, be careful not to leave them twisted when seated in the grooves as this could cause excessive wear and leakage.
-Lubricate the seal housing running surface on the Air Locker carried with oil.
-Carefully install the seal housing by sliding it all of the way onto the bearing journal with a gentle twisting motion.
-This will allow the O- rings to engage gently.
+Lubricat with oil. e the seal housing running surface on the Air Locker carrier bearing y install the seal housing by sliding it all of the way onto the journal with a gentle twisting motion.
+This will allow the Oengage gently.
 NOTE: Make sure the orientation of the seal housing is as shown in Figure 13., with the seal housing flange closest to the flange cap.